 What Is a Credit Freeze?

-A credit freeze is a tool that prevents potential new lenders from accessing your credit report without you first lifting the freeze.
-It is a tool used by victims of identity theft to help prevent new accounts being opened in their name without their permission.
+A credit freeze is a tool that limits potential new lenders from accessing your credit report.
+It is a tool used by victims of identity theft to help protect against new accounts being opened in their name without their permission.

 You can request a security freeze to be added to your credit report at Experian's online Freeze Center, by phone at 888-EXPERIAN (888-397-3742), or by sending a request by mail to Experian Security Freeze, P.O.
 Box 9554, Allen, TX 75013.